michael-nix/Digital-Filters-and-Estimation/Estimation/Estimating Centripetal Acceleration.md

 4. All measured rotations are extrinsic, and short enough that they're circular,
 5. Movement of the phone within the car can be treated as another defect or source of noise.

 Now, because of how tires work, when a car is turning (but not slipping, sliding, or drifting), it is always traveling tangent to some curve, which we assume to be a circle.
 However, the total acceleration vector does not have to be tangential to a curve, as it may contain linear acceleration (e.g. when starting from a stop; getting up to speed), as well as centripetal acceleration (turning a corner; changing a lane); the common scenario for this being coming to a stop before turning, e.g. at a stop sign or red light.
-By taking advantage of the physical characteristics of the car (i.e. acknowledging its tires) as well as the distinct characteristics of a mobile phone’s sensors (GPS is fundamentally different from an accelerometer), it should be possible to use basic kinematics and notions of three-dimensional angular velocity to estimate both linear and centripetal acceleration.
+By taking advantage of the physical characteristics of the car (i.e. acknowledging its tires) as well as the distinct characteristics of a mobile phone's sensors (GPS is fundamentally different from an accelerometer), it should be possible to use basic kinematics and notions of three-dimensional angular velocity to estimate both linear and centripetal acceleration.

 A simple map of this could look something like: